-Back to our jail/lovebirds, they were enjoying their new gained freedom and living it up on their way to the little airstrip, where they then proceeded to hide in the back part of a Cessna “Skylane” like the one seen here.
+Back to our jail/lovebirds, they were enjoying their newly gained freedom and living it up on their way to the little airstrip, where they then proceeded to hide in the back part of a Cessna “Skylane” like the one seen here.

-They needed to hide because for international flights, customs would do a visual inspection of the plane before it was allowed to take off again to go abroad.
+They needed to hide because, for international flights, customs would do a visual inspection of the plane before it was allowed to take off again to go abroad.

-There was a dedicated part of Heathrow Airport where these planes were visually inspected by customs officers sitting on the first floor, with floor to ceiling glass walls so they could “visually inspect” the plane when the pilot and his henchman would get out, to allow for a full view of the plane.
+There was a dedicated part of Heathrow Airport where these planes were visually inspected by customs officers sitting on the first floor, with floor-to-ceiling glass walls so they could “visually inspect” the plane when the pilot and his henchman would get out, to allow for a full view of the plane.
 The trick was to park the plane at the right spot at the correct angle so that customs would not see into the back of the plane.

-Of course an empty plane should be sitting still, but this one had two drunk escapees, high on life and lord knows what else, laughing and puking in the tail of the plane.
+Of course, an empty plane should be sitting still, but this one had two drunk escapees, high on life and lord knows what else, laughing and puking in the tail of the plane.
 Instead of standing still, they made so much ruckus, they caused the plane to shake.
 Customs had to take a closer look, finding two jolly Dutchmen laughing their asses off at their own stupidity.

 Our friend still had a smile on his face when he told the story.
 In the end, they got out in 3 years, something to do with good behavior.